The wave-particle duality paradox of quantum mechanics is resolved here.

 Published in Progress In Physics, a peer reviewed journal:

-Book: If the fonts do not reproduce, please use Adobe Reader.
+Future book chapters, free to view: If the fonts do not reproduce, please use Adobe Reader.

 The Unquantum Effect